 Des McAnuff is also Jersey Boys’ stage director and he sticks to his spare presentational template with lesser results here.
 Mr. McAnuff’s vigorous staging has everything play out by polished rote.
 Sergio Trujillo’s pleasant choreography is in standard Rhythm and Blues variety show mode.

 The nearly black and white production is on the muted side, though the brief onstage appearance of a red Cadillac is a cool touch.
 Scenic designer Robert Brill resourcefully relies on a turntable to get the cast speedily through time and space with minimal furnishings appearing and leaving on tracks.
 Howell Binkley’s lighting design has a dark slant, suggesting an earlier era.
 The musical numbers and dialogue are well balanced by Steve Canyon Kennedy’s sound design.
 Appropriate historical and symbolic imagery is finely represented by projection designer Peter Nigrini.
 Costume designer Paul Tazewell’s sober outfits for the group are interspersed with some flashiness for other characters.

 Since its 1960 creation in Detroit by Southern-born African-Americans, The Temptations have achieved great success, won Grammys, gone through numerous permutations and continue to perform.
 Ain’t Too Proud: The Life and Times of The Temptations faithfully if wanly imparts these facts and impressively represents their music.

-Ain’t Too Proud: The Life and Times of The Temptations (open run)
+Ain’t Too Proud: The Life and Times of The Temptations (through January 16, 2022)